Franz Wognar: Aviation career

 wounded while scoring his third aerial victory, but his back wound did not keep him long from action.
 He signed himself out of hospital against medical advice after only ten days and returned to duty.
 He also received Austria-Hungary's supreme award, a Gold Bravery Medal, during May 1917.

 On 4 September 1917, Wognar scored his fourth victory.
 On the 16th, he teamed with a wingman and pulled off a rare feat for two-seater pilots by igniting and destroying an Italian observation balloon.
 After this fifth aerial victory in a two-seater Hansa-Brandenburg C.I, Wognar was reassigned as a test pilot.
 He also received a third award of the First Class Silver Bravery Medal.
 Wognar began his testing career in the last days of 1917, wringing out Gotha G.IV bombers for Fliegerkompanie 101 G and Fliegerkompanie 102 G. During 1918, he would once again be awarded the First Class Silver Medal for Bravery.
 He would also be appointed an Offizierstellvertreter (Deputy Officer).
-Additionally, he acquired a Slovenian bride that year.

-Nothing more is known of Franz Wognar, except for his death in Odessa in 1943.